LazorKit LogoLazorKit

 Creates Wallet PDA, Vault PDA, and the first Authority PDA in one transaction.

-Add Authority
+Add authority

-Remove Authority
+Remove authority

 Closes the authority PDA and refunds rent to a specified destination.
 Prevents self-removal and removal of the last owner.

-Transfer Ownership
+Transfer ownership

 Atomically closes the old owner PDA and creates a new owner PDA.
-Refunds old owner's rent to an explicit destination.
+Refunds the old owner's rent to an explicit destination.

 Costs

 At $150/SOL, wallet creation is ~$0.36–$0.41.
-Session setup is ~$0.22, with subsequent executes at ~$0.00075 each.
+Session setup is ~$0.22, with subsequent session-signed executes at ~$0.00075 each.